Rockwell Automation to Present - GuruFocus.com

-Rockwell Automation, Inc. (NYSE: ROK) Chairman and CEO, Blake Moret, will present at Citi’s 2023 Global Industrial Tech and Mobility Conference on Tuesday, Feb.
-21, in Miami, Florida.
+Rockwell Automation, Inc. (NYSE: ROK) Chairman and CEO, Blake Moret, will present at Barclays Industrial Select Conference on Wednesday, Feb.
+22, in Miami, Florida.

 About Rockwell Automation